-Fact File TPH Spectra[®] ST
+Fact File

+Spectra ST

+Universal Composite Restorative

-TPH Spectra® ST is the new universal hybrid composite from Dentsply Sirona for anterior and posterior restorations.
-As with the well-established predecessor TPH Spectra® two different viscosities (low and high) are available.
+Spectra ST1 is the latest innovation in universal hybrid composites from Dentsply Sirona for anterior and posterior restorations available in two different viscosities: low viscosity (LV) and high viscosity (HV).
 The low viscosity version contains a slightly lower filler load in order to reduce the viscosity without affecting its physical properties.
-TPH Spectra® ST is based on the patented SphereTEC[TM] filler technology providing optimized handling properties and predictable esthetics.
-Thanks to its pronounced chameleon effect, only five shades are needed to match the full VITA® range.
-The innovative SphereTEC[TM] fillers are spherical pre-polymerized fillers with a mean size of 15 μm that are obtained via a spray-granulation process from submicron glass fillers.
+Spectra ST is based on the patented SphereTEC® filler technology providing optimized handling properties and predictable esthetics.
+Thanks to its pronounced chameleon effect, only five universal CLOUD shades (A1-A4) are needed to match the full VITA® range.
+The innovative SphereTEC® fillers are spherical pre-polymerized fillers with a mean size of 15 μm that are obtained via a spray-granulation process from submicron glass fillers.
 The spherical form leads to a ball-bearing like effect, which results in high slump resistance but at the same time easy sculptability and adaptation to the cavity.
-The microstructure of the SphereTEC[TM] fillers binds via capillary effect more free resin than usual fillers enabling a low stickiness to hand instruments.
-Results from the below described studies with TPH Spectra® ST revealed very high flexural strength and low wear in occlusal load bearing areas in combination with an easy and fast polish to high gloss.
+The microstructure of the SphereTEC® fillers binds via capillary effect more free resin than usual fillers enabling a low stickiness to hand instruments.
+Results from studies with Spectra ST revealed very high flexural strength and low wear in occlusal load bearing areas in combination with an easy and fast polish to high gloss.